-The market doesn’t stand still, so your CRM system has to keep up
+The market doesn’t stand still, so your CRM system has to keep up.

-Align your customer needs to your CRM, not just the sales team
+Align your customer needs to your CRM, not just the sales team.

 Those individual Excel spreadsheets of customer performance that seemed to have been eradicated… suddenly they’re springing up again.
 Customer records aren’t being updated consistently and regularly.

 The data that underlies performance, insight and predictive reporting is suddenly compromised.
 Management can’t see the big picture any more.
 There’s no longer an agreed single view of customer and sales attainments.
-Decision makers question the validity of the data that informs analysis.
+Decision makers question the validity of the data that informs the analysis.

-The CRM system’s reputation is being tarnished.
+Ultimately, the CRM’s reputation is being tarnished.
 More employees latch onto this and start following the workaround trends and CRM anarchy descends.

 Bad CRM.
-Bad Data
+Bad Data.

 Without trusted, complete data and consistent use of processes and tools, decision-makers lose touch with market trends and opportunities.
 Products and services become misaligned with demand.
 Without behavioural and performance insight, there’s no clear way to rectify the problem.

-User dissatisfaction is an early warning system
+User dissatisfaction is an early warning system.

 Without a relationship management solution, business growth is seriously stunted.
-With a discredited and misused solution, organisations waste time and money on an investment that has stopped delivering its potential, as well as causing frustration and extra work for staff.
+With a discredited and misused solution, organisations waste time and money on an investment that has stopped delivering its potential, as well as causing frustration and extra work for your staff.

-Organisations need to move with the times constantly, in a digitally enabled world.
-Keep a step ahead of the changing needs of customers and the users who deal with them every day, by reviewing and updating system capabilities periodically.
-Evolve continually to meet current and foreseeable business needs and update in a cost-effective and manageable way.
+Organisations need to move smartly and consistently in this digitally focused world.
+The need to stay one step ahead of the changing needs of customers and the users who deal with them every day is vital if your company is to thrive.
+By reviewing and updating system capabilities periodically, you can continually evolve to meet both current and future business needs in a cost-effective and manageable way.

-Getting CRM back on track
+Getting CRM back on track.